department-of-veterans-affairs/va.gov-vfs-teams/Reviews-External-Contractors/request-design-qa.md

 1. DSVA will update the Github issue with screenshots to show where design needs to be changed.
 1. Complete all the changes requested in the screenshots.
     * If your team has questions (or disagrees with a requested change), use the Github issue to discuss that with DSVA.
-1. When all changes are completed:
+1. When all changes are completed, close the issue.
-    * Close the issue.
-    * Proceed to other QA and pre-launch activities.
+1. When the issue is closed, this pre-launch activity is considered complete.

 <hr>